SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Background

 \subsection{Assumptions}

 The problem consists of a `target' unit and $\mathit{N}$ `donor' units with $\mathit{N}$ typically small.
 A unit can refer to an aggregate of a population segment or an individual. $\mathit{N}$ donor units undergo the intervention we are interested in at the same time instance.
 Without loss of generality, we assume that control assignment is also a type of intervention and finding the counterfactual under control reduces to the SC problem.
 For each unit, panel data are available for a time period $\mathit{T}\;$ and the covariate in each panel can have missing data.

-Like the class of SC techniques, we make standard assumptions about the units.
-(1) \textbf{Stable Unit Treatment Value Assumption} (SUTVA): The potential outcomes for any unit do not vary with the treatments assigned to other units and, therefore, there are no spillover effects.
-(2) \textbf{No anticipation of treatment:} This implies that the units cannot anticipate the assignment of treatment {\em a priori} and, therefore, the assignment has no effect on the pre-intervention trajectory.
+We make standard assumptions about the units. \begin{enumerate} \item \textbf{Stable Unit Treatment Value Assumption} (SUTVA): The potential outcomes for any unit do not vary with the treatments assigned to other units and, therefore, there are no spillover effects. \item \textbf{No anticipation of treatment:} This implies that the units cannot anticipate the assignment of treatment {\em a priori} and, therefore, the assignment has no effect on the pre-intervention trajectory. \item \textbf{Exchangeability} (No unmeasured confounders): This assumption implies that units that are exposed and unexposed have the same potential outcomes on average and hence in the case of an observational study, a control group can be reliably used to measure the counterfactual of the treatment group. \item \textbf{Positivity} (Common support): This necessitates covariates in the control and the treatment group have overlapping distributions (common support), in the absence of which it is impossible to understand the causal effect of a treatment because a subset of the population is always entirely left treated or untreated. \end{enumerate}

 \textbf{Data-generation Process:} The underlying data generation of a unit $i$ consists of unit-specific latent $\theta_i$ and time-indexed latents $\rho_t$.
 The observation of all covariates of unit $i$ at time $t$, $y_{it}$, depends on all prior temporal latents and is given by: